maddisondesigns/WooCommerce-Breadcrumbs/readme.txt

 = Can I disable the WooCommerce breadcrumbs? = Certainly!
 On the settings page, simply untick the 'Enable breadcrumbs' checkbox and save your settings.

+= How do I get my breadcrumbs back after disabling them? = The easiest method is just to deactivate the plugin.
+Alternatively, simply tick the 'Enable breadcrumbs' checkbox and save your settings.

 == Screenshots ==